 The Company's operations are subject to various laws and regulations governing the protection of the environment, exploration, development, production, taxes, labour standards, occupational health and safety, waste disposal, and other matters.
 Environmental legislation provides for restrictions and prohibitions on spills, releases or emissions of various substances produced in association with certain mining industry operations, such as seepage from tailings disposal areas, which would result in environmental pollution.
 A breach of such legislation may result in impositions of fines and penalties.
 In addition, certain types of operations require the submission and approval of environmental impact assessments.
 Environmental legislation is evolving in a direction of stricter standards, and enforcement, and higher fines and penalties for non-responsibility for companies including its directors, officers and employees.
 The cost of compliance with changes in governmental regulations has the potential to reduce the profitability for the Company and its directors, officers and employees.
-The Company and its directors, officers and employees.
+The Company intends to fully comply with all environmental regulations.